 In Guatemala over 54% of people live below the poverty line, with 13% living in extreme poverty.
-Nearly one-half of under-5s are chronically malnourished, one of the highest malnutrition rates in the world.
+Nearly one-half of under-5s are chronically malnourished, one of the highest malnutrition rates in the worldCitation.
 18.5% of the population aged over 15 cannot read or write.

 Children end up on the streets because of poverty, abuse, social vulnerability or exclusion.
 Sadly, street life is too often short, violent and perpetuated by crime.

-An innovative mentoring programme gives children the support they need, over time, to consider change.
+As relationships grow, an innovative mentoring programme gives children the support they need, over time, to consider change.
 The key to successful mentoring is the quality and duration of the relationship, helping a child think about how they can solve their own problems, and acquire skills to make positive choices.

 Mentors gently challenge the children, helping them assess how their decisions affect their own lives, and those close to them.
 All mentored children are encouraged to go back to school.